f5devcentral/f5-agility-labs-xc/docs/class4/module2/waf-lab-guided-version.rst

 Exercise 4: Performance and Security
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Start in F5 Distributed Cloud Console and switch to the "Web App & API Protection" context.
-[You should already be here from previous lab]
+[You should already be here from the previous lab]

    We can view details of successful requests and blocks by navigating to "Virtual Hosts"

 #.
 Click on "Select service" and select "Web App & API Protection".
-Click "Load Balancers" -> "HTTP Load Balancers" and click on your [adjective-animal].lab-sec.f5demos.com Load Balancer
-(Or click on Dashboards --> Performance Dashboard.
+#.
+Click on Dashboards --> Performance Dashboard.

    .. image:: _static/performance-overview.png
       :width: 50%

-   You will see a health score of your application as well as end to end latency of the connection.
+   You will see a health score of your environment and several other metrics.

    .. image:: _static/screenshot-global-vip-performance-dashboard.png
       :width: 50%

 #.
-Scroll to the bottom of the page and click on the load balancer you just configured to see its performance stats.
+Scroll to the bottom of the page and click on the load balancer you just configured to see its performance statistics.

    .. image:: _static/screenshot-global-vip-loadbalancer-performance-select.png